gatech-i18n/iff-ios/README.md

 	Go to the directory where you unzipped the files into.
 	Doulbe click on iff.workspace to launch the application in Xcode.
-	Select 'Build' to run the app on simulator.
+	Select 'Build' to run the app in simulator.

 #### TROUBLESHOOTING